 During the residential period you take two taught modules per term.
-Each module runs in parallel throughout the length of the term, with classes for one module occurring on Mondays and Tuesdays, and for the other on Wednesdays and Thursdays.
-Occasionally classes take place in the evening or on a Friday but advance notice will be given.
+Modules last six weeks and run consecutively.
+Teaching is typically Mon-Thurs, with occasional Friday and evening sessions.
 Each taught module is 30 credits.
 For a 30 credit module you are expected to complete 300 learning hours of which approximately 10%, or 30 hours, comprises face to face teaching.

 Students can elect to live on the campus, in Dartington accommodation, or off campus in accommodation they have found.
 Early booking of Dartington accommodation is recommended and we strongly recommend that you stay on site, as the shared experience of living and working on the Dartington estate is key to your course experience.